 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is not exposed to significant interest rate risk due to the short-term maturity of its monetary assets and liabilities.
+The Company has cash balances and no interest-bearing debt.
+The Company's current policy is to invest cash in investment-grade short-term deposit certificates issued by its banking institutions.